RagnarGrootKoerkamp/BAPCtools/doc/validation.md

   < <testcase>.ans
 ```

-In particular, testcase answer to be validated is given on `stdin`.
+In particular, the testcase answer to be validated is given on `stdin`.

 Answer validation can be as simple as checking that `stdin` contains a single integer (and nothing else).
 A more advanced used would be to read `n` from the `.in` file (first argument).
 Then read `n` lines from `stdin` and verify that they contain integers separated by newlines.

-If no `answer_validator` is found and the problem provides an `output_validator` then
-every `.ans`-file is validated against the output validator.
+All answer files are also checked with the output validator.
-However, this fall-back not happen for `validation:default`, since it wouldn’t have an effect.
-Authors are encouraged to provide an answer validator for problems with default output validation.

 ## Output validation

-**Custom validation**
+When `output_validators` is empty (and `validation: default` in `problem.yaml`), the default ouput validator is used.

+### Custom ouput validation
-When `validation: custom`, the output validation checks whether the output of a
-team submission is correct.
+When `validation: custom`, the program in `output_validators` checks whether the output of a submission is correct.

 ```
 output_validator /path/to/testcase.in /path/to/testcase.ans /path/to/feedbackdir \
   <problem_yaml_flags> <output_validator_flags> \
+  [--constraints_file <path>]
   < team_output
 ```